RolH1992/Tech_Search_engine/README.md

 # Tech_Search_engine
 This is a search engine that reads .csv files using Streamlit with a Python library for building web applications.

-Please note I built a enviroment with in a linux terminal:
+Please note I built a enviroment within a linux terminal:

 $ source ~/myenv/bin/activate
 $ pip install streamlit